settings icon

 The Bible does not teach that the earth is flat.
 The references to the “earth” in the Bible are often not references to planetary earth but to a portion of dry land bound by water.
 For example, Genesis 1:10 says, “God called the dry land Earth, and the waters that were gathered together he called Seas” (ESV).
 “Earth” is mentioned as distinct from “Seas” and cannot refer to Earth as a planet; the same Hebrew word for “Earth” is used in Deuteronomy 13:7 and the other passages listed above.

 While the Bible does not teach that the earth is flat, neither does the Bible explicitly teach that the earth is spherical.
 Some passages do allow for a spherical earth, such as Job 26:7 and Isaiah 40:22.
 And Job 26:10 makes reference to God’s drawing “a circular horizon . . . at the boundary of light and darkness” (NKJV), a description suggesting two hemispheres.
 In any event, the Bible is far from affirming a naïve or unscientific understanding of the earth and the solar system.
 There is simply no basis for the charge that the Bible teaches a flat earth.
-Passages that seem to present a flat earth can all be explained when correctly understood.
+Biblical passages that could be interpreted to present a flat earth are better understood symbolically.

 Return to: